superdinmc/Bunginx/README.md

 Bun's [Single-file executable](https://bun.sh/docs/bundler/executables) integrates and compiles the code into a copy of bun runtime itself, resulting in a pretty large file.
 However, They will soon make the binary itself smaller.
 ### How to blacklist a file from Bunginx?
 Simply just remove read permission of that file from the user that Bunginx runs from, or just remove the read permission entirely.
+(Sorry windows.)